Hospital Dental Hygiene: Advantages of Integrating Oral Health Services in a Hospital Setting

 © gpointstudio / Adobe Stock

-Dental hygienists have long been used in alternative practice settings to provide oral care for those who otherwise would not receive it.
-By utilizing the advanced practice or expanded practice permit, hygienists can provide services in schools, rehabilitation facilities, hospitals, medical clinics, and more.
-This area continues to be expanded as more public health organizations attempt to bridge the gap between medical and dental services.
+Dental hygienists have long been utilized in alternative practice settings to provide oral care to those who would otherwise not receive it.
+By utilizing an advanced practice or expanded practice permit, hygienists can provide services in various settings, including schools, rehabilitation facilities, hospitals, and medical clinics.
+This area continues to expand as more public health organizations attempt to bridge the gap between medical and dental services.

-One can follow several different models when developing a medical-dental integration program in a hospital setting.
-One could be the hospital itself employing the hygienist, another could be employment by a dental organization that contracts with the hospital, or they could be an independent practitioner who has gained privileges to provide services on-site.
+There are several different models when developing a medical-dental integration program in a hospital setting.
+One option could be for the hospital to employ the hygienist itself, another could be employment by a dental organization that contracts with the hospital, or they could be an independent practitioner who has gained privileges to provide services on-site.

 So, what does it look like to have a dental hygienist serve different departments in a hospital?